Geometric models for the algebraic hearts in the derived category of a gentle algebra: A geometric model for the algebraic hearts of a gentle algebra

 \begin{definition} A \emph{simple-minded dissection} of $(\cals,\calm,\zD^*_A)$ is a pair $(\zD_s,f)$, where $\zD_s$ is a simple dissection of $(\cals,\calm)$ and $f=\{f_\za, \za\in \zD_s\}$ is a set of gradings of arcs from $\zD_s$ such that

-whenever $q$ is a common endpoint of arcs $\za$ and $\zb$ in $\zD_s$ such that $\zb$ clockwise follows $\za$ at $q$. \end{definition}
+whenever $q$ is a common endpoint of arcs $\za$ and $\zb$ in $\zD_s$ such that $\zb$ follows $\za$ clockwise at $q$. \end{definition}

-Then we have the following geometric description of simple-minded collections in $\dba$, which can be proved similar to the proof of \cite[Theorem 3.2]{APS23} and its converse \cite[Proposition 3.7]{APS23}, where a geometric characterization for silting objects is given, noticing that there is a kind of dual between simple-minded collections in $\dba$ and silting objects in $\ka$.
-We leave the proof to the reader.
+Then we have the following geometric description of simple-minded collections in $\dba$, which can be proved similar to the proof of \cite[Theorem 3.2]{APS23} and its converse \cite[Proposition 3.7]{APS23}, where a geometric characterization for silting objects is given, noticing that there is a kind of duality between simple-minded collections in $\dba$ and silting objects in $\ka$, see details in \cite[Section 5]{KY14}.
+For convenience of the reader, we provide a sketch of the proof after the theorem.

 \begin{theorem} Let $(\zD_s,f)$ be a simple-minded dissection of $(\cals,\calm,\zD^*_A)$.
 Then

 is a simple-minded collection in $\dba$.